Skip to main content

 Scaling function used to determine the color of the grid cell, default value is 'quantize'.
 Supported Values are 'quantize', 'linear', 'quantile' and 'ordinal'.

-material (Object, optional)
+material (Material, optional)

 • Default: true